Libra-foundation/.github/profile/README.md

     </div>
     <h3>Collaboratio</h3>
 </div>
-<p>Collaboratio is a self-hosted website in which you could collaborate on documentation, projects, diagrams, etc.</p>
+<p>Collaboratio is a pull-together website applied to documentations, diagrams, projects management, etc. Collaboratio was created because no free solution fulfill our requirements.
+Moreover, we think it's a helpful project for many people, and we hope you feel free to contribute to it.</p>
 <div align="center">
     <h3>React template</h3>
 </div>
-<p>React template is a free and advanced template for react project.
-Based on `react-scripts`, react template develop by E-constellatio include more features like advanced ESLint rules, environment variables, pre-commit hooks and so on.</p>
+<p>React template is a free, reliable and easy to maintain template for react project.
+Based on `react-scripts`, template hold hardened rules, to keep the code consistent and help everyone avoids mistakes, and a set of utility packages that automates most of the annoying work.
+This template is particularly useful for newcomer to guide them, they will learn React Typescript with good practices.</p>